chenh19/lab/in_silico_research.md

 [**Provean Protein**](http://provean.jcvi.org/protein_batch_submit.php?species=human)
 - Use reference sequences starting with "NP_" for protein prediction as much as possible
-- If for one protein there are multiple sequences labeled with "NP_", select the shorter one, which is usually the more canonical one
+- If for one protein isoform there are multiple sequences labeled with "NP_", select the shorter one, which is usually the more canonical one

 - Input:
 ![](fig/2-18.png)